Ethics in public administration

 In the public sector, ethics addresses the fundamental premise of a public administrator’s duty as a “steward” to the public.
 In other words, it is the moral justification and consideration for decisions and actions made during the completion of daily duties when working to provide the general services of government and nonprofit organizations.
 Ethics is defined as, among others, the entirety of rules of proper moral conduct corresponding to the ideology of a particular society or organization (Eduard).
 Public sector ethics is a broad topic because values and morals vary between cultures.
 Despite the differences in ethical values, there is a growing common ground of what is considered good conduct and correct conduct with ethics.
 Ethics are an accountability standard by which the public will scrutinize the work being conducted by the members of these organizations.
 The question of ethics emerges in the public sector on account of its subordinate character.
 Decisions are based upon ethical principles, which are the perception of what the general public would view as correct.
 Ensuring the ethical behavior in the public sector requires a permanent reflection on the decisions taken and their impact from a moral point of view on citizens.
 Having such a distinction ensures that public administrators are not acting on an internal set of ethical principles without first questioning whether those principles would hold to public scrutiny.
 It also has placed an additional burden upon public administrators regarding the conduct of their personal lives.
 Public sector ethics is an attempt to create a more open atmosphere within governmental operations.

 John Rohr, in defining bureaucrats as public administrators, approaches ethic standards in government as a requirement due to the nature of the work of administrators.
 He writes, “because bureaucrats govern through authority that is discretionary, and because they are not elected, the ordinary means of popular control are inapplicable”.
 Rohr assumes that public administrators are working to benefit the general public’s needs.
 When an elected official does not act in line with the public’s expectations, they can be removed from office.
 However, public administrators are protected with due process rights as government employees, and ethical violations can be difficult to justify the removal of a person from an office.
-Many questions about how ethics should be addressed in
+Many questions about how ethics should be addressed in government exist.
+According to Cody and Lynn, the debate centers on the extent to which one would like to detail ethical standards.
+For example, they cite the general litmus test for administrators regarding whether or not they would like to hear about their actions on the front page of tomorrow’s newspaper.
+That is, a public official should gauge their decisions by how he/she would interpret the public scrutiny should his/her decision appear on the front page of the next day’s newspaper.
+If it would be viewed as a problem by the public, then the administrator should refrain from the action in question.

 The Honest Person Rule: Unless there is an underlying honesty within people, a set of ethical rules is meaningless.
 This supporting argument for the general guidelines maintains that for ethical standards to be practical an individual must be ethically sound from the beginning.
 As Cody and Lynn point out, it is possible for a public official to act unethically, but not be personally dishonest.
 The litmus test example and the Honest Person Rule are broad standards without much definition.
 As a consequence, broadly defined ethical standards are difficult to assess regarding concerns of ethical violations.
 In order to have greater accountability, more specific standards are needed, or a statement of applied ethics.
 To further provide some definition, Rohr classifies ethics in government with some of the approaches that have been taken.
 The USDA devised a system where employees were asked questions and then asked to rank the actions as permissible, not permissible, and permissible with prior written approval.
 Rohr argues that this type of approach, known as the Low Road merely places an understanding of what not to do in order to steer clear of trouble .
 This approach does not assist an employee in providing a standard for what is truly ethical behavior.